Ramsay99/Dart_ColorList/README.md

 # Dart_ColorList
 First Assignment/Lab that has been given by my Flutter course instructor.
-I have used what I learned in 'Clean Code' Book.
+I applied what I had learned from the book "Clean Code."